darnocer/blog/content/blog/i.md

 The answer to this question lies not in your race, gender, political views, occupation, or relationship status.

-At its core, this question asks you to look beyond labels— to the essence of who you **truly** are.
+The core of this question means to look beyond labels— to the essence of who you **truly** are.

 It's okay if you've forgotten.
 We all do.

 In meditation, we sometimes ask ourselves: _"Who is having these thoughts?"_

-Through a meditation practice, you learn who you _thought_ you were is simply an ever-changing collection of beliefs, opinions, traits, and preferences.
+Through a meditation practice, you learn who you **thought** you were is simply an ever-changing collection of beliefs, opinions, traits, and preferences.

 And you may struggle to find this thing you call _"I"_.

 Our thoughts are like clouds— constantly shifting.
 Sometimes light and fluffy, sometimes dark and stormy.
 But no matter what, there is always a blue sky underneath.

-_You_ are the ever-present blue sky.
+And _you_ are the ever-present blue sky.

 Of course, this is a metaphor, but the nature of "I" is worth investigating for yourself.